Index Advisor v15

 CREATE INDEXstatements for the recommended indexes.

-Provide queries at the EDB-PSQL command line that you want Index Advisor to analyze.
+- Provide queries at the EDB-PSQL command line that you want Index Advisor to analyze.

 SELECT statements.
 When invoking Index Advisor, you supply the workload in the form of either:

 During the analysis, Index Advisor compares the query execution costs with and without hypothetical indexes.
-If the execution cost using a hypothetical index is less than the execution cost without it, both plans are reported in the
+If the execution cost using a hypothetical index is less than the execution cost without it:

 CREATE INDEXstatement needed to create the index.